sagemath/trac_to_gh/Issue 4203.md

 # Issue 4203: Make a suboption decorator to complement #4201

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4203

 Original creator: jason